However it’s possible to get almost everywhere in Nepal using a shared jeep and a bus (a regular local bus or a tourist bus).

 Domestic Flights in Nepal

 There are about 20 domestic airports in Nepal, and one – international, in Kathmandu.
 And local airlines like Buddha Air and Yeti Airlines have frequent flights to many of them.
-Three of the most popular routes among tourists are: Pokhara – Kathmandu (because a bus journey is so long), Jomsom – Pokhara (after finishing Annapurna Circuit trek) and Kathmandu – Lukla (to go on Everest Base Camp trek).
+Three of the most popular routes among tourists are: Pokhara – Kathmandu (because a bus journey is so long), Jomsom – Pokhara (after finishing Annapurna Circuit trek) and Kathmandu – Lukla (when going on a hike to Everest Base Camp).

 If you are planning to fly to Lukla, to Tenzing–Hillary Airport, known also as the world’s most dangerous airport, then remember – flights to this airport are operated ONLY when the weather conditions are perfect.
 So always plan some extra day, in case your flight gets cancelled or delayed.

 Flight ticket for Nepalese and Indians costs less than for tourists from other countries.

 There are only two railway lines in Nepal.
 Both of them are very close to the border of Nepal and India, and both of them are short.
 So train in Nepal isn’t really an option for travelers.

 3. Nepal to India by Bus

 Bus from Kathmandu to Delhi (and Other Places in India)